luevano/luevano.xyz/src/blog/a/git_server_with_cgit.md

-title: Create a git server and setup cgit web app (on Nginx)
+title: Set up a Git server and cgit front-end
 author: David Luévano
 lang: en
-summary: How to create a git server using cgit on a server running Nginx.
+summary: How to create a Git server using cgit on a server running Nginx, on Arch.
 This is a follow up on post about creating a website with Nginx and Certbot.
 tags: server
 	tools
 	code